imofftoseethewizard/plguile3/README.md

 ## Roadmap

 The scope of what might constitute a 1.0.0 release isn't clear yet.
+At a mimimum, it will include support for all built-in types, for executing both scheme functions and inline scheme code, for the ability to build, prepare, and execute queries, and for global settings managing the Guile environment.

 For now, work will continue to add new type support in 0.3.x versions, culminating in the 0.4.0 version with fully-tested implementations of all scalar types described in Postgres' documentation [Chapter 8: Data